Mihiliupendra/Mihiliupendra/README.md

 :briefcase: &nbsp; ***Undergraduate specialized in NLP, LLM, GenAI <br />***
-:computer: &nbsp;***Have hands-on experience with Modeling, Training, and Deploying Deep Learning and Machine Learning algorithms related to NLP, Data Science.
+:computer: &nbsp;Have hexperience with Modeling, Training, and Deploying Deep Learning and Machine Learning algorithms related to NLP, Data Science.
 #
 <br/>